-Freshmen Academic Scholarships
+Utah Resident Freshmen Academic Scholarships

-- Presidential Scholarship This is a renewable scholarship awarded to incoming freshmen students with an index score of 64 and above.
-A student must pass 15 credits, earn at least a 3.7 GPA each semester of attendance.
-Utah residents only. - Dean Academic Scholarship This is a renewable scholarship awarded to students with an index score of 59 63.
-A student must pass 15 credits, earn at least a 3.25 GPA each semester of attendance.
-The scholarship will renew for a second year if a 3.25 GPA is maintained.
-Utah residents only. - Academic Honors Scholarship This is a one year scholarship awarded to students with an index score of 47 53.
-A student must pass 12 credits, earn at least a 3.0 GPA each semester of attendance.
-Utah residents only.
+• Presidential Scholarship - This is a renewable scholarship awarded to incoming freshmen students with a high school cumulative GPA between 3.9 - 4.0 and an ACT composite score of 28 or higher.
+To retain the scholarship a student must pass 15 credits and earn at least a 3.7 GPA each semester of attendance.
+The student must meet both requirements in order for the scholarship to renew each semester.

-• Sterling Scholar- This is a four semester scholarship.
+- Dean Academic Scholarship This is a renewable scholarship awarded to students with a high school cumulative GPA between 3.6 3.89.
+To retain the scholarship a student must pass 15 credits and earn at least a 3.25 GPA each semester of attendance.
+The student must meet both requirements in order for the scholarship to renew each semester. - Academic Achievement Scholarship This is a renewable scholarship awarded to students with a high school cumulative GPA between 3.3 3.59.
+To retain the scholarship a student must pass 15 credits and earn at least a 3.0 GPA each semester of attendance.
+The student must meet both requirements in order for the scholarship to renew each semester. - Academic Honors Scholarship This is a one-year scholarship awarded to students with a high school cumulative GPA between 3.0 3.29.
+To retain the scholarship a student must pass 12 credits and earn at least a 3.0 GPA each semester of attendance.
+The student must meet both requirements in order for the scholarship to renew for the second semester. - Sterling Scholar This is a four-semester scholarship.
 Students must be regional winners in the State of Utah or regional runners-up in any Sterling Scholar category.
 Students must complete 15 credit hours and earn a minimum 3.5 GPA each semester of attendance.
-This scholarship cannot be used in conjunction with an academic scholarship.
+This scholarship cannot be used in conjunction with an academic scholarship. - Badger Tracks This is for Freshmen Snow College students that have completed a minimum of 12 credit hours of Snow College Concurrent Enrollment Courses by the time they graduate from high school.
+Students must also have earned a cumulative GPA of 3.0 or higher in those Snow College Concurrent Enrollment courses.
+To retain the scholarship students must pass 15 credits per semester and earn at least a 3.0 GPA each semester of attendance.
+The student must meet both requirements in order for the scholarship to renew each semester.

 While a student may qualify for an academic scholarship, these awards are made based on available funds.
 We encourage all students to apply as early as possible.
-The deadline for academic scholarships is March 1st.
+Scholarship application dates will be posted yearly on the Snow College Website.
+No late applications will be accepted.
 Incoming freshmen academic scholarships are awarded based on overall academic achievement while in high school.
 The following factors are used to determine these: